 Also of interest is that St. Charles has more people living here who work in computers and math than 95% of the places in the US.

+St. Charles is a somewhat ethnically-diverse city.
 The people who call St. Charles home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of St. Charles residents report their race to be White, followed by Asian.
-Important ancestries of people in St. Charles include Irish, Italian, Polish, and English.
+Important ancestries of people in St. Charles include German, Irish, Italian, Polish, and English.